iffse/fetch-preview/README.md

 	-f, --file FILE         Fetches a preview image for each link in FILE.
 	-l, --link LINK         Fetches a preview image for LINK.
-	-o, --output_dir DIR    Sets the output directory to DIR. (default: ./preview) -r, --record            Keep a record of the fetched links in the output directory.
+	-o, --output_dir DIR    Sets the output directory to DIR. (default: ./preview) -h, --help              Shows this help.
-	                        Skips links that have already been fetched.
-Only works with -f.
-	-h, --help              Shows this help.
 ```